matthaws/Weact/README.md

 * Processes and updates event handlers, attributes, and inline styles to the DOM

-* Features an incremental rendering, time-slicing reconciliation workflow inspired by the new React Fiber architecture.
+* Uses an incremental rendering, time-slicing reconciliation workflow inspired by the new React Fiber architecture.
 Reconciliation with the virtual DOM doesn't block the thread, woo hoo!
 This post on my blog gives more details on how I implemented this.

 ## Future Additions ##